doug-letough/vindinium-curses_ui/README.md

 	This code is published by Doug Le Tough (doug.letough@free.fr) and released under the W.T.F.P.L.

-	It is based uppon the Vindium python starter available here : https://github.com/ornicar/vindinium-starter-python
+	It is based upon the Vindium python starter available here : https://github.com/ornicar/vindinium-starter-python

 	A copy of the W.T.F.P.L is available in the LICENCE.txt file